Woodville, Derbyshire: Amenities

 Woodville has an infant school and a Church of England Junior School.
 Both schools are off the High Street.

+One of Woodville's oldest businesses is Masseys DIY store which was established in 1947 and still remains on Swadlincote Road in Woodville.

 Sport

 Woodville Rangers Football Club was founded in 2005 and caters for all age groups from four to adult.
 Their nickname is The Tollers after the famous toll gate which was situated in Woodville for many years.
 The club badge shows the toll house.
 Woodville Rangers gained FA Charter Standard status early in 2008.

 A short lived greyhound racing track called the Victory Greyhound and Whippet Racing Track was opened during October 1929 at the Woodville Cricket Ground on the Burton Road.
 The racing was independent (not affiliated to the sports governing body the National Greyhound Racing Club) and was known as a flapping track, which was the nickname given to independent tracks.
 The venue usually raced on Saturdays and regularly attracted over 1,000 people despite being so close to Swandlicote Greyhound Stadium.
 A second season of racing was held in 1930 but there is no evidence of anything beyond 2 May 1930.